-It seems that the "long tail", i.e. Class C purchases, is mostly slowing down the automation of the Procure-to-Pay process.
+It seems that the "long tail", i.e. Tail spend, is mostly slowing down the automation of the Procure-to-Pay process.
 In fact, only 10% of companies use an electronic catalogue for indirect purchases, compared to 14% of the best-performing companies.
 To further automate procurement processes, it is imperative to use the digital channels that are most appropriate for the type of expenditure.
 For example, vending machines are particularly well suited to MRO (Maintenance, Repair and Operations) products.

 Invoicing: The weak link in the Procure-to-Pay process

 In most companies, invoicing currently remains the least automated process.
 The best-performing companies are digitalising nearly 85% of their invoices, compared to 30% for most companies.

 However, digitalising the invoicing process offers significant potential savings, as well as many other benefits, such as greater productivity and job satisfaction, paperless operation and fewer errors.
 In fact, a paper invoice costs the best-performing companies an average of €5.90, whereas a digitalised invoice is valued at around €1.971 (almost a third of the price!).
 Here too, the key to success is to adapt your processes to your stakeholders based on their digital maturity, while (still) prioritising an electronic approach.